PacificBiosciences/portello/docs/user_guide.md

 Given these two input alignment files represented as `$asm_to_ref_bam` and `$read_to_asm_bam`, a typical liftover command is demonstrated below.
-Note that all direct BAM output from portello is unsorted, so piping the liftover reads directly into a tool like `samtools sort` is a best practice to efficiently obtain an indexed liftover bam file.
+Note that all direct BAM output from portello is unsorted, so piping the liftover reads into a tool like `samtools sort` is a best practice to efficiently obtain an indexed liftover bam file, as illustrated in the example below:

 ```
 threads=16